aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

 5. It is completed.
-You can now run the query on GraphQL Playground.
+We have added a new query to get audit logs.
+You can now run the query on GraphQL Playground and see the results.
 Below is the sample query to get the audit logs from GraphQL API.

    ```json
    query MyAuditLogQuery {